The Boy and the Bridge: Cast

+Critical reception

+The Monthly Film Bulletin wrote: "This first film, made by a young director who has worked with both Mike Todd and John Huston, is remarkable for its naiveté and its pretensions.
+Elaborately angled views of Tower Bridge, shots of a willing but not outstandingly talented small boy trotting up and down the bridge and the streets, occasional interludes with whimsical East End characters, are presented at a length that nothing in their content can justify; and the final reconciliation is as sentimentally moralistic as a Victorian nursery tale.
+Occasionally, notably in the child's resourceful attitude to his housekeeping problems, the picture stumbles into a mild charm.
+But childhood fantasy needs more than a few winning smiles and a pet seagull to keep it going."

+British film critic Leslie Halliwell said: "This tiny fable adds up to very weak entertainment, despite inventive photography, because it has virtually no plot development."

 Ian Maclaine

 Hailed at the time as a new child star – John Huston declared him the greatest find since Jackie Coogan – Ian Maclaine's real name was Ian McLenahan and he was born in Brighton, Sussex, in the summer of 1949 and was the son of an aircraft worker at De Haviland's Hatfield plant in Hertfordshire.
-When he was nine years old in the summer of 1958 and a pupil at Sir Thomas Abney Primary School in Stoke Newington, London, he won the part of Tommy Doyle after an exhaustive search which saw the production team interview some 3,000 local boys.
+When he was nine years old in the summer of 1958, and a pupil at Sir Thomas Abney Primary School in Stoke Newington, London, he won the part of Tommy Doyle after an exhaustive search, which saw the production team interview some 3,000 local boys.
 He had a brother, Keith, who was two years older than him and who had a small part in the film as a boy Tommy's father momentarily mistakes for Tommy while he is out looking for him at night.
-"The Boy and The Bridge" was given a royal premiere at the Curzon cinema, London, on Wednesday, July 22, 1959, where Ian was presented to HRH Princess Margaret and it was shown at the Venice Film Festival that year.
+The Boy and The Bridge was given a royal premiere at the Curzon cinema, London, on Wednesday, July 22, 1959, where Maclaine was presented to HRH Princess Margaret and it was shown at the Venice Film Festival that year.
 At the festival, Kevin McClory was nominated as Best Director for the film.
-Ian Maclaine also attended the festival and was presented to the top film stars of the day.
-Ian was married to Cutina Drake in Southend-on-Sea in Essex at the age of 26 in 1975 and had two sons, Stuart, born in September 1976, and Alastair, born in November 1978 – both born in Southend-on-Sea.
+Maclaine also attended the festival, and was presented to the top film stars of the day.
+Maclaine married Cutina Drake in Southend-on-Sea in Essex at the age of 26 in 1975 and had two sons: Stuart, born in September 1976, and Alastair, born in November 1978 – both born in Southend-on-Sea.